 Imagine the structure of modern websites and applications: these are complex ecosystems with numerous pages, integrations and functions.
-Content management software is the most efficient tool for organizing, managing and delivering content on such complicated resources?
+How can you quickly and efficiently organize and manage content on such complicated resources?
 The answer is content management software.

-In today’s article, we provide a comprehensive view of the content management system and help you understand why it is cool to have a CMS-based website.
+In today’s article, we provide a comprehensive overview of the content management system (CMS) and help you understand why it is beneficial to have a CMS-based website.

 What Is a CMS?

-A CMS is a collaborative environment that allows multiple users with admin rights to access either all or a limited set of functions in a web solution and modify information.
-This is especially convenient for e-Commerce stores and other large businesses.
+A CMS is a collaborative environment that allows several users with admin rights to access either all or a limited set of functions in a web solution and modify information.
+This is especially convenient for eCommerce stores and other large businesses.

 Digital marketers and content editors interact directly with a presentation layer — a dynamic environment where they can easily handle content-related tasks without special web development knowledge.
-It means that they don’t have to learn coding in HTML and CSS, understand tags and styles, or analyze the code to work with the web resource: the interaction via GUI (graphical user interface) is intuitive, and many processes are automated.
+It means that they don’t have to learn to code in HTML and CSS, understand tags and styles, or analyze the code to work with the digital resource: the interaction via GUI (graphical user interface) is intuitive, and many processes are automated.

 How Does a CMS Work?

-- Content delivery application (CDA) — the backend part responsible for the code logic of a web solution and for the transformation of content into a visual part for end users
+- Content delivery application (CDA) — the backend part responsible for a web solution’s code logic and the transformation of content into a visual part for end users.

-- Content management application (CMA) — the frontend part or the user interface for editors where they create and update content without touching the code
+- Content management application (CMA) — the frontend part or user interface for editors where they create and update content without touching the code.

-These two components are tightly connected, but non-technical users work at the interface level and don’t see the backend, which is the liability of developers and webmasters.
+These two components are tightly connected, but non-technical users work at the interface level and don’t see the backend, which is developers’ and webmasters’ liability.

-For example, when you write a new article to your blog or add detailed information to the product page of your online store, you download text and images to a standard template and click the “publish” button.
-At this point, all the data you have added to the template is being submitted to the database where a new row entry is created in the corresponding table to store this data.
+For example, when you write a new article to your blog or add detailed information to your online store’s product page, you download text and images to a standard template and click the “publish” button.
+At this point, all the data you have added to the template is being submitted to the database, where a new entry is created in the corresponding table to store this data.

 Note!
 You don’t have to create static HTML files and manually upload them to the server.